ivasilyev/biopipelines-docker/README.md

 # Description

-This repository contains scripts for biological data analysis pipelines image build
+This repository contains scripts to build Docker images for biological data analysis.